drbawb/babou/DEVELOP.md

 By implementing this method you now have full access to the AuthContext, which in turn is capable of reading & writing information from a session.

+Chaining Contexts
+===

+Contexts are a useful and powerful concept: but true power comes with composability.
+Contexts usually provide their own "Wrapper" method which returns an http.HandlerFunc()

+If a context supports context-chaining [by implementing `ChainableContext` interface] then it can instead be wrapped up in an executable ContextChain.

+ContextChain [struct]

+- Controller :: web.DevController created from route.
+- (Request,Response) :: http Request & Response
+- ChainList :: doubly linked list of ChainableContext items.
+- Execute() :: iterates over ChainList to modify the controller's context(s); finally instructing the controller to issue a response.

+---

+A ContextChain is a doubly-linked list of ChainableContext items:
+For e.g: [head] <-> [AuthContext] <-> [WalletContext] <-> [tail]

+A ContextChain automatically wraps a route/action with the default context (POST/GET vars).
+Adding further links via Chain() will have those contexts _applied_ to the controller instance that is responding to the request.

+Calling Execute() on the chain will apply these contexts until the end of the list is reached.

+ContextChains are setup at the route level.
+Thus the controller cannot 100% rely on a context being available for a given request.
+Your controller should plan for context(s) to be unavailable and/or fail to apply.

+For example if your authentication context is not available: you could abort the request, or issue a 403 or 500 response, etc.

+--

 Models & Database
 ===